John-Nik/portfolio/README.md

 **1.1.2:** Made the typing indicator blink out instead of staying frozen on the screen

 **1.1.3:** Once successfully submitted a form, the user cannot submit another one until he refreshes the page

+**1.1.4:** Adjusted the text position indicator's styling in the terminal of the contact page